boundless-xyz/risc0-solana/README.md

 # RISC Zero Solana

-> [!WARNING]
-> This is unaudited and not yet recommended for production use.

 [RISC Zero] is a zero-knowledge verifiable general computing platform, with [Solana] integration.
 This repository contains our Solana verifier infrastructure and supporting code.